 Arriving on Friday evening, you unload your gear and kiss your car goodbye, check into a modest but mountainside Grand Summit Hotel suite, and store your skis with Ski Valet steps from the slope.
 Or you can hit the slopes for a little night skiing (til 9pm Friday, Saturday and certain holidays), included in ski and stay packages.

-Since Sunday River was bought out by Midwest based Boyne Resorts summer of 2007, along with Maine sister resort Sugarloaf and NH’s Loon, serious dough has been spent at this former American Skiing Company resort.
-A $7 million Chondola launched December 2008 – four 6-passenger chairs plus an 8-pasenger gondola intersperse along one high speed cable from the South Ridge base to North Peak in under 7 minutes (previously it took twice as long and two lift rides).
+Since Sunday River was bought out by Midwest based Boyne Resorts summer of 2007, along with Maine sister resort Sugarloaf and NH’s Loon, serious dough has been spent at this former American Skiing Company resort. he $7 million Chondola launched December 2008 – four 6-passenger chairs plus an 8-pasenger gondola intersperse along one high speed cable from the South Ridge base to North Peak in under 7 minutes (previously it took twice as long and two lift rides).
 This Chair/Gondola lift will also ramp up Sunday River’s four seasonality with summit weddings, meetings, even mountain biking.
 In recent years, Sunday River has added low angle glades, real kid pleasers like Blind Ambition with well spaced trees, and a 15-acre terrain park called T72 designed by local super skier Simon Dumont who hosted his annual Dumont Cup pro am free ski event at his home mountain.

 We kick off our trip with a quick free shuttle from the Hotel to the Foggy Goggle.
 Greg and I enjoy the après ski atmosphere, casual pub fare and a view of the slopes.
 The kids grab some pub food with us then go Tubing, there’s also ice-skating nearby at the Snow Cap Lodge.
 We also love to dine at Camp in the Grand Summit- a lodgy vibe and local fare makes this hotel dining far more cozy and comforting – Tator Tots, a Maine cheese board and, meatloaf and other Maine staples make dining here fun and flavorful.